-As these Procedures apply to both students and employees as either the Complainant or the Respondent, the administrator receiving the incident report will determine if the case should be handled by: 1) the vice president of student success and enrollment management ("vice president"), or designee (student/student); 2) the director of human resources, or designee (employee/employee); or 3) both (student/employee).
+As these Procedures apply to both students and employees as either the Complainant or the Respondent, the administrator receiving the incident report will determine if the case should be handled by: 1) the vice president for student services, or designee (student/student); 2) the director of human resources, or designee (employee/employee); or 3) both (student/employee).
 For incidents involving students and employees, the College will utilize the process for both the student investigation and the employee investigation sections as applicable.